sophiebatten123/Hangman/README.md

 ![Lives-incremented](assets/images/try-again.PNG)

 ## Future Features
-- Gives the user a hint based upon the word displayed on the screen.
+- Users could be given hints based upon the word displayed on the screen.
+- The game could be used for educational purposes to help pupils revise keywords given definitions.

 # Data Model